haydena23/ctf-writeups/Hackappatoi CTF 2022/README.md

 ### In this repostory you will find my write-ups for Hackappatoi CTF 2022.

 ### My main focus was the reverse engineering problems, however I will include other write-ups if I get around to them.
+I did not have a team for this event.

 ### Solved: